lisongxu/CSCE156-Project-DB/README.md

 ## Overview

 ### Lab Objectives & Topics
-Following the lab, you should be able to:
+After completing this lab, you should be able to:
-* Make a JDBC connection to a database server
+* Establish a JDBC connection to a database server
 * Use JDBC to query and process a result set from a database server
-* Use JDBC to insert new data to or delete existing data from a database
+* Use JDBC to insert new data into or delete existing data from a database
-* Design 3NF database tables
+* Design database tables in 3NF (Third Normal Form)

 ### Peer Programming Pair-Up

-At the start of
-each project, you may find a team member by yourself or may be randomly paired up with another student by a lab instructor.
-One of you will be designated the *driver* and the other the *navigator*.
-If you prefer to work on this project by yourself, that is fine too.
-Each week you should try to alternate: if you were a driver last week, be a navigator next, etc.

-If you plan to work with one other student for this project, please ***sign up for a group on Canvas*** (`People` then `Groups`), and only one member of your group needs to submit your project on Canvas.
+At the beginning of each project, you may find a team member on your own.
+Please ***sign up for a group on Canvas*** (`People` then `Groups`), and only one member of your group needs to submit your project on Canvas.

 ## 1. Relation to Project 1

-This project is independent of Project 1, although both projects are about Jstgram.
-You do not need to use use your code from Project 1, and actually you are recommended not to use your code from Project 1 because they are very different.
+This project is independent of Project 1, although both projects develop Jstgram.
+You do not need to use use your code from Project 1.
+In fact it is recommendeded not to use your Project 1 code due to the significant differences between the projects.

 ## 2. Social Media Application - Jstgram